dima-lech/linux-course-qemu-lab/README.md

 By calling `make` we are invoking the build rules described in the current directory's *Makefile*.
 The arguments used in instructions below can be generally split into three categories:
 1. **Makefile flags**: described above (*ARCH*, *CROSS_COMPILE*).
 These flags are passed to the Makefile in order to determine the build settings.
 They are specific to the currently used Makefile.
 2. **Make switches**: options for make itself.
 For example, use `-j8` in order to run 8 concurrent jobs for faster build time.
 Generally this number is selected to be equal to the number of CPU cores using `nproc`, as such: `` -j`nproc` ``.
 3. **Target**: "what" to build, e.g. `all`, `clean`, etc. Multiple targets can be specified, each one will be invoked sequentially in the order specified.
 Must be the last argument(s) for `make` command.
+If no target is specified then the default one is used (normally `all`).
 This is also specific to the currently used Makefile.
+For example: `make (...) menuconfig` builds and displays a menu-style configuration, where the project's settings can be modified before building it.

 ### Linux Kernel Build